Skip to main content

 1 mentions Positive Neutral Negative

-The game features a straightforward monetization model with no deluxe editions, season passes, or microtransactions, providing a fair and transparent experience for players.
+The game features a straightforward monetization model without deluxe editions, season passes, or microtransactions, offering a pure experience without additional purchases.

 • “No deluxe editions, no season passes, no microtransactions.”